sjmodi1997/VaccineSlotFinder/README.md

 VaccineSlotFinder:

-- checkout project
+- Checkout the project
-- setup python
+- Setup python
-- install required libs:
+- Install required libs:
     - requests
     - bs4
-- updates pincodes where you want to monitor
+- Updates pincodes where you want to monitor
-- update your doze availability e.g. looking for doze1/doze2
+- Update your doze availability e.g. looking for doze1/doze2
-- run the slotFinder.py
+- Run the slotFinder.py
-- you will get the alert
+- You will get the alert